 Playing on home soil, with the expectations of victory every game comes with its fair share of challenges.

-But Canada persevered as they demonstrated a dominance at a whole new level in capturing the Cockerton Cup on Saturday night at Langley Events Centre, defeating the Iroquois Nationals 19-12 in the gold-medal game at the 2019 World Lacrosse Men’s Indoor World Championship.
+But Canada persevered as it demonstrated a dominance at a whole new level in capturing the world title on April 28 at the Langley Events Centre, defeating the Iroquois Nationals 19-12 in the gold-medal game at the 2019 World Lacrosse Men’s Indoor World Championship.

 Just how dominant was Canada at the event?
-In six games – four during the round-robin and then the semifinal and final – the team outscored the opposition 110-44 with an average margin of victory of 11 goals per game.
+In six games – four during pool play, and then the semifinal and final – the team outscored the opposition 110-44 with an average margin of victory of 11 goals per game.

-Over 360 minutes of lacrosse, Canada trailed just five times for a grand total of 9:28.
+Over 360 minutes of lacrosse, the Canadians trailed just five times for a grand total of 9:28.
 And they were tied for just 22:36 of game action.

 “The expectations were big, especially playing on home soil, especially myself, growing up 10 minutes down the road,” said Port Coquitlam’s Curtis Dickson.
 “This is my third gold medal on the world stage, but it is extra special to be able to do it in my own backyard.”